-providing a positive, accessible learning environment, encouraging independence and diversity, and offering quality resources, thus promoting the emergence of lifelong learners.
+The Tutoring Center supports the institution's mission by providing a positive, accessible learning environment, encouraging independence and diversity, and offering quality resources, thus promoting the emergence of lifelong learners.
 The Tutoring Center provides a comfortable study environment accessible to all students; up-to-date computers, equipment and software; friendly, well-qualified personnel; one-to-one and group study sessions for selected courses; a variety of learning materials; and sufficient hours of availability to meet the needs of students and faculty.
 Students are encouraged to come in to meet with writing tutors or submit drafts from their Pirate email accounts to the online writing lab (owl@pirates.ncmissouri.edu).
 The math tutors support all levels of mathematics.
 Math tutoring is available both on campus in the Tutoring Center, and online.
 Students may access the Tutoring Center webpage to locate math, writing, and student success materials and resources.
-Tutoring Center (http://www.ncmissouri.edu/tutoringcenter) Location: Geyer Hall, Hours: fall and spring semesters, Monday-Thursday 8:00 am - 6:00 pm and Friday 8:00 am - 3:00 pm.
-Summer hours vary based on class schedules.
+Tutoring Center Location: Geyer Hall.